 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
-As a representative for Rankin Inlet South, I would like to recognize someone that I mentioned earlier who resides in Rankin Inlet and is a very capable and strong woman: Arlene Alaralak.
+Someone beat me to it, but as a representative for Rankin Inlet South, I would like to recognize someone that I mentioned earlier who resides in Rankin Inlet and is a very capable and strong woman, Arlene Alagalak.
 I would like to acknowledge her.
-It's great that you can visit here.
+It's great that you can visit here and I am immensely proud of you.
 Thank you, Mr. Speaker.